Azure/azure-powershell/experiments/Websites.Experiments/help/New-AzWebAppGrayParam.md

 ### Example 1
 ```
-PS C:\> New-AzWebAppGrayParam
+PS C:\> New-AzWebAppGrayParam -Location "East US"
 ```

-Create a web application using defaults for all values, including name
+Create a web application with detailed prompts for parameter values that are not provided, including simple defaults.

 ## PARAMETERS